felipegutierrez/coffee-machine/README.md

 The class [CoffeeMachineActorBreaks.scala](src/main/scala/com/parallel/breaks/CoffeeMachineActorBreaks.scala) and all the classes on the package [breaks](src/main/scala/com/parallel/breaks/) represent all actor of the CoffeeMachine with Akka using Supervisor with Restart and Resume strategy.
 The actors now have an ActoreRef on the constructor.

+The class [RatingsCounter.scala](src/main/scala/com/spark/counter/RatingsCounter.scala) represents the first example of Spark + Scala program of this CoffeeMachine.
+I just created this class and imported spark dependencies to the project.